kubewarden/go-policy-template/README.md

 the actual WebAssembly module.

 This is done by a second set of end-to-end tests.
-These tests use the `policicy-testdrive` cli provided by the Kubewarden project to load and execute the policy.
+These tests use the `kwctl` cli provided by the Kubewarden project to load and execute the policy.

 The e2e tests are implemented using [bats](https://github.com/sstephenson/bats):